 Best practices are important to the success of just about every industry out there – from food service to real estate.
 However, for those dealing with royalties best practices are critical.

 The publishing, music, rights management, energy, technology, life sciences, and intellectual property sectors are all heavily dependent on licensing agreements.
-This reliance means that effectively managing royalties – and everything that comes with them – is essential.
+This reliance means that effectively managing rights and royalties – and everything that comes with them – is essential.

-Royalty management best practices allow you to avoid these downfalls.
+Our rights and royalty management best practices allow you to avoid these downfalls.
 These tried and true techniques are proven to help you achieve results, avoid mistakes, streamline the process, and safeguard your business relationships.

 Royalty Management is time consuming, yet a perception often exists that it should not take so long.
 As a result many people do not bother to plan their royalty management strategies.
 Proper planning means keeping track of your deliverables, including royalty statements and financial reports, and their deadlines, and knowing when to start each process in order to finish on schedule.